-These low-and-slow cooked Braised Chicken Tacos put the comfort in comfort food.
+These low-and-slow-cooked Shredded Chicken Tacos put the comfort in comfort food.
 Tequila and beer combine with broth, tomatoes, and spices to yield an unctuous, decadent braised chicken taco filling.
 It will skyrocket your tacos to another dimension of flavor.

 Taco Tuesday is my favorite non-holiday.
 I sometimes even celebrate it when it's not Tuesday!
 There are so many styles of tacos to enjoy in honor of the occasion.
 Whether you make the basic, tried and true ground beef tacos, or something more complex and time consuming, it's bound to be delicious.